 Relaxed Performances

-We welcome guests to come as they are and be their full selves at Lincoln Center.
-Open to all, but designed for people with autism, sensory and communication disorders or learning disabilities, relaxed performances offer modifications to social and sensory environments.
-This structure can also be beneficial for people who are neurodivergent, families with young children and anyone who finds traditional performance protocols do not work for their needs.
+We welcome guests to come as they are and be their full selves.
+Relaxed Performances are open to all, and especially welcoming for people with autism, sensory and communication disorders, or learning disabilities.
+This structure can also be beneficial for people who are neurodivergent, families with young children, and anyone who finds traditional performance protocols do not work for their needs.
 Learn more »Passport to the Arts

 Designed for children, teens and adults with disabilities and their families, Passport to the Arts provides a welcoming, accessible, and cost-free introduction to the performing arts at Lincoln Center.
 Families are invited to attend performances, interactive workshops, and virtual events from resident organizations across Lincoln Center.
 Learn more »Lincoln Center Moments